 Side note: My upcoming program, Etsy Marketing Success will be targeted toward those full time sellers or sellers who are in between “hobby seller who wants more” and “full time seller.”

 Where do you fall?
 Where do you WANT to fall?
 Are you happy with your position in the Etsy world, or are you hoping to move to the next level of sales?

-If you’re JUST getting started on Etsy, I’d highly recommend you check out my free 5 day email course, Etsy Setup Success, which walks you through a step by step approach to getting your shop up and open.
+If you’re JUST getting started on Etsy, I’d highly recommend you check out my Ultimate Etsy Starter Kit, which walks you through a step by step approach to getting your shop up and open.

 Once your shop is open, I’d love to have you join the Etsy Roadmap to Success, my signature coaching program that walks you through how to get your shop up and profitable in the easiest, fastest way.